shabane/book-maker/Readme.md

 >
 > 5.5 'support.markdown' if you need to supported by other people write your payment address here.
 ---
-> dont forget to change some name and simple config in the 'pelicanconf.py'(such as time-zone)
+> 6. dont forget to change some name and simple config in the 'pelicanconf.py'(such as time-zone) that is it, you done.
 ---
 > affter all, whene you done, enter this command in the directory of your project ```pelican```
 >